abhishekkushwaha4u/OS-Hackathon/README.md

 ## Also to check if the car is Parked we will kick in some CV ##
 ## Other opportunities in smart building will be considered where we need to have security for people ##
 ## Also we will guide the people parking using search algorithm to come out of parking. ##
 ## Search algorithm will be organised with priority for small cars.
-Thus leading a process scheduling problem ##
+Thus leading a process scheduling problem ##git